 - Check your credit report regularly.

-- Contact your lender/creditor if you fall behind on your payments.
+- Contact your lender or creditor if you are experiencing difficulties and fear that you might fall behind on your payments.

 Ten Warning Signs of Too Much Debt